Migrant chaos at Budapest train station; Germany says EU rules still hold

 “Germany has not suspended Dublin.
 Dublin rules are still valid and we expect European member states to stick to them.”

-European leaders want the 28-member EU to do more to organize the unprecedented influx.
+European leaders want the 28-member EU to do more to organise the unprecedented influx.

 “For those refugees who are being persecuted or have fled war, there should be a fair distribution in Europe based on the economic strength, productivity and size of each country,” German Chancellor Angela Merkel told a joint news conference in Berlin with Spanish Prime Minister Mariano Rajoy.